TheImposterz/RaspPunzel/README.md

 ✅ **Required:**
 - Written authorization from system owner
-- Compliance with applicable laws
+- Compliance with applicable laws (CFAA, GDPR, etc.)
 - Ethical and responsible use
+- Professional security testing context

 ❌ **Prohibited:**
 - Unauthorized access to systems
-- Illegal activities
+- Illegal activities or criminal use
 - Privacy violations
+- Malicious intent

 **Users are solely responsible for lawful use.
 Authors assume no liability for misuse.**

+**By using this tool, you agree to:**
+1. Obtain proper authorization before testing
+2. Follow responsible disclosure practices
+3. Comply with all applicable laws
+4. Use only in legitimate security assessments

 ---